 If you are a New Zealand citizen abroad you can get emergency consular assistance.
 You can access support for situations like lost or stolen passports, death, health issues and law infringements.

 New Zealand cannot influence or guarantee another country or airline’s entry, exit or transit requirements.
 We also cannot help you book a commercial flight.

 Get emergency consular help by calling:

 Quarantine-free travel to New Zealand

-From 21 January 2021, you can travel from the Cook Islands to New Zealand without having to go into a managed isolation facility.
+You can now travel from the Cook Islands to New Zealand without having to go into a managed isolation facility.
 This is called quarantine-free travel.

 Currently, quarantine-free travel is only available one way, from the Cook Islands to New Zealand.
 The Government is preparing for quarantine-free travel from New Zealand to the Cook Islands, but there is no date for this yet.

 What to bring with you to New Zealand

 You will not be able to go to the shops when you first arrive in New Zealand, or while you are in managed isolation or quarantine.